 Billy Waters - Co-opted Member, Vice Chair and Chair of the Teaching & Learning Committee

-Billy has joined the JRG as a co-opted member.
+Billy joined the governing board as a co-opted member in 2020.
 He currently works as an Assistant Headteacher at St Bartholomew's C of E Primary School in Armley.
-He has 9 years experience working within education, and leads on: Phase leadership and development, Curriculum and Child Protection in his current role.
+He has 12 years experience working within education, and leads on: Phase leadership and development, Curriculum, Child Protection and is the designated teacher for looked after children in his current role.
 As a part of the school's senior leadership team, he is responsible for a lot of the shared decision making and daily running of a large inner city primary school.

-Suzanne has been the Assistant Head for Inclusion at Middleton St Mary’s since September 2016 and she has been recently appointed joint Deputy Head (May 2020).
+Suzanne has been the Assistant Head for Inclusion at Middleton St Mary’s since September 2016 and is one of the school's Deputy Headteachers.
 She has previously taught across the primary age range and in specialist provision.
 Suzanne is a mum and grandma and feels that this gives a different insight into school life as we all want the very best for our children.
 "Middleton St Mary’s school community has a great big heart and I absolutely adore being part of it.
 I am passionate about the inclusion and well being of all our families and it is a huge privilege to be part of a governing board and staff team who share this commitment."

 Tracy joined the governing board in summer 2021.
 She has retired after 40 years of working as a Dietitian in the NHS and Head of Dietetics for Leeds Teaching Hospitals where she had responsibility for budgetary management, service delivery, quality assurance and professional standards.
 For 10 years, she also worked part time for Open University as an Associate Lecturer, providing management courses up to Masters degree level.
 Tracy is a Lead Assessor for Health and Care Professions Council and is a volunteer patient transport driver for Yorkshire Ambulance Service.